Socially responsible marketing: Innovative Marketing

+Value Marketing

 The principle of value marketing contends that a company "should put most of its resources into value-building marketing investments."
 One criticism of marketing its short term focus in the sense of promotions and minor improvements.
 Value marketing seeks to create long term customer loyalty by adding significant value to the consumer offer.

+Sense-of-mission marketing

 Sense-of-mission marketing suggests a company mission be defined in "broad social terms" as opposed to "narrow product terms."
 This technique frames the business goal in a way that the organization can rally behind a deeper sense of purpose.
 Millennials have become cautious of their brand choices as they are getting affected by socially responsible marketing.
 They prefer associating with brands that are honest, environmentally conscious, ethical, and working towards the betterment of the society.
 The rise of TOMS to a $400 million company is a case in point.

 The principle of societal marketing asks company's to consider the "consumers' wants and long-run interests, the company's requirements and society's long-run interests."